Featured Service | WEDSAFE WEDDING INSURANCE

 - The second thing is to ask your event site’s representative if the site has an insurance policy through which you can purchase the required extra coverage.
 If the answer is yes, then consider purchasing it—that’s the easiest route (but not necessarily the best!).
 The facility’s extra insurance coverage may not be the least expensive and it may not provide you with the best coverage.
 What you need to ask is: “If one of my guests or one of the professionals working at my event causes some damage to the premises or its contents, will this extra insurance cover it?”
 If the answer if yes, get it in writing.

 - The third thing, if the answer is no, is to find your own coverage.
-We suggest you avoid random searches online and call one of these two insurance providers:
+We suggest you avoid random searches online and call a Certified By The Guide wedding insurance provider: